Nasreen Azhar For Improving Skills Of Health Professionals In Maternal, Child Care - UrduPoint

 Nasreen Azhar For Improving Skills Of Health Professionals In Maternal, Child Care

-Chairperson Human Rights Commission Nasreen Azhar on Wednesday stressed for improving the skills of those involved in maternal and child care in the country particularly rural areas

-ISLAMABAD, (UrduPoint / Pakistan Point News - 19th Feb, 2020 ) :Chairperson Human Rights Commission Nasreen Azhar on Wednesday stressed for improving the skills of those involved in maternal and child care in the country particularly rural areas.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 23rd Feb, 2020 ) :Chairperson Human Rights Commission Nasreen Azhar stressed for improving the skills of those involved in maternal and child care in the country particularly rural areas.

 Talking to APP, she said that organizing extensive training programmes for the traditional birth attendants was imperative, while provision of safe delivery kits to these birth attendants must be ensured in an endeavor to bring down the number of maternal and child deaths in the rural areas.